 Read more below!

 The Annual Fall Concert is the largest student performance held each year.
-It generally takes place in October and all students are invited (and expected) to participate.
+It generally takes place in October and all students in grades K-12 are invited (and expected) to participate.
 This is not your typical "recital," with itchy taffeta dresses and overplayed sonatas – and for that reason, we call them "concerts."
 Students are encouraged to play songs they enjoy, dress how they like onstage, and learn how to put on a real performance complete with audience interaction and stage presence.
 Students generally perform between one and three songs depending on how long they have been taking lessons with Chelsea.
 Some students will also perform in duets and groups with friends or siblings who also take lessons.
 Following the concert is the Annual Awards Ceremony.

 The Fall Concert is a meticulously planned event, and it is Chelsea's goal to make it as special, professional, and welcoming as possible.
 Since 2013, the concert has been held at Vasa Park in Budd Lake NJ, which throughout the year is home to many music festivals and is a popular music venue among many of New Jersey's local songwriters.
 As Chelsea believes very strongly in the importance of learning how to perform, participation in this main student event of the year is expected of all Chelsea's students.
 The concert is always a fun, exciting, and long-awaited event, and a great experience for students and families alike!